-- Developed a Legislative Implementation Program to transform new laws established by the 86th Legislature into better service for TWIA stakeholders. - Continued to improve upon existing controls and report detailed financial and operational metrics to evaluate performance at every level in the Association. - Maintained a comprehensive performance management program that cultivates a results-based and accountable culture by aligning compensation with performance. - Developed an internal audit (IA) program, including an IA Charter and IA and Control Policies. - Established a policy management program designed to reduce risk exposure by instituting an annual policy review and internal communication process.
+- Developed a Legislative Implementation Program to successfully and timely incorporate the new laws established by the 86th Legislature into the Association's operations. - Continued to improve upon existing controls and report detailed financial and operational metrics to evaluate performance at every level in the Association. - Maintained a comprehensive performance management program that cultivates a results-based and accountable culture by aligning compensation with performance. - Developed an internal audit (IA) program, including an IA Charter and IA and Control Policies. - Established a policy management program designed to reduce risk exposure by instituting an annual policy review and internal communication process.

-Operational Efficiency
+Operational Efficiency & Customer Service